nightmechanic/ADR1399E_ref_board/README.md

-# ADR1399E Voltage referebce circuit
+# ADR1399E Voltage reference circuit

 This is a **hobby grade** 10V (well, close to...) voltage refernce based on Analog Devices' ADR1399E reference.
 It can be powered with either 5V USB (using a boost switching regulator) , or a 5S Li-Ion pack (or equivalent)